Online master’s in communications and public relations

-Online master’s degree programs tend to offer flexibility suitable for students who choose to study part time.
+Online master’s in communications and public relations degree programs tend to offer flexibility suitable for students who choose to study part time.
 This option will likely extend your time to completion, but it can allow you to study while fulfilling your familial, social, and professional obligations.

 There are two types of accreditation — regional and specialized.

 Regional accreditation is the most prestigious type of accreditation that an online or traditional college or university can receive.
 Regional accreditation confirms that the provider has met and maintained adherence to a minimum set of academic standards.

 Most regionally accredited schools will only accept credits from other regionally accredited institutions of higher learning.